nushell/nushell/docs/README-duration-spec.md

     There is currently no standard way to convert this string back into a Duration value.
 You could write a 1-liner.
     Also, this answer is *always* wrong.
 There is no sequence of 3 months on the calendar having 30 days each.

-  * Rendering a Duration value in applicaiton context
+  * Rendering a Duration value in application context
     Developer wants control over the formatting and precision, designed to suit the application e.g:
     ```